ENGLISH 1010 HOWARD FALL 2019

 Auburn University at Montgomery attempts to make reasonable accommodations to meet the special needs of its students with disabilities.
 Students requiring special services should notify their instructor as soon as possible.
 Assistance is available from the Center for Disability Services, which is located at Taylor 147.
 Reach them at email@example.com or (334) 244-3631.
 The key is to communicate with me regularly about these things so I may help you have the best learning experience possible.

 (If you need to change your seating, the way you take quizzes, or have a concern about your learning in general, you need not go to CDS for all of these matters.
-Come see me or email me and I will help you find a solution that works for you.)
+Come see me or email me and I will help you find a solution.)

 Assignment Protocol/Late Work:

 Papers should be emailed no later than the date and time specified on the course schedule.
-In-class writing activities must be completed before exiting class (on paper or emailed to me).
+In-class writing activities must be completed before exiting class.
+Again, students who consistently miss major paper deadlines and who exceed the number of allowed absences will not pass the course.
+Materials may not be submitted all at once at the end of a semester.